gabriellegall/chess_com_bi_pg/README.md

 ### Streamlit
 As explained, Streamlit was also deployed to complement Metabase's limits and solve more advanced analytical use cases.
 To avoid having 2 separate data visualization tools, we could imagine to migrate the most insightful Metabase graphs to Streamlit.

+Pytests (under `test_data_processing.py`) were added to the project, mostly to verify that the data transformation functions were working as expected.

 # ⏳ Project history
 This project is a refactoring of an original GitHub project called [chess_com_bi](https://github.com/gabriellegall/chess_com_bi) developed on BigQuery and orchestrated using GitHub Runners.